Combinatorial properties of Newton maps: Abstract

 \section{Abstract}

-This paper presents a combinatorial model for postcritically finite Newton maps (rational maps that arise from applying Newton's method to complex polynomials).
-This model is a first step towards a combinatorial classification of postcritically finite Newton maps.
+This paper constructs a combinatorial model for all postcritically finite rational maps arising as the Newton's method of a complex polynomial.
+This model is used in \cite{LMS2} to give a combinatorial classification of postcritically finite Newton maps of any degree.